retrohax/hiterm/README.md

  hiterm> open telehack.com
  .zrun aquarium
 ```
-Note the this is DEC ANSI not BBS ANSI.
+Note that this is DEC ANSI not BBS ANSI.